 In addition to the retail, food and drink, financial services and uses described in the property market section, there are a number of civic, community and religious buildings and residential properties in the town centre.
-A number of off street parking areas are also evident.
+A number of off street parking areas are also evident, including those accessed from Chapel Street and Station Road.